manuelkeck/Guitar_Chord_Classifier/README.md

 If a chord was detected successfully, an image will be created, labelled and stored.

-For chord detection, some parts of this project are integrated: https://github.com/ayushkumarshah/Guitar-Chords-recognition This project is licenced unter [BNU GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+For chord detection, some parts of this project are integrated: https://github.com/ayushkumarshah/Guitar-Chords-recognition This project is licenced under [GNU GPL3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 After the collection of a meaningful sum of images is done (separated in training and validation datasets), an own Convolutional Neural Network (CNN) will be trained, based on the created dataset.